 Change in Nociplastic Pain Questionnaire

 A customized questionnaire that is used to examine the locations (Yes/No) and severity of the pain interference (no problem-slight-moderate-severe) for understanding the level of nociplastic pain in the past 7 days.
-Widespread Pain Index and Symptom Severity will be scored from 0 to 10.
+Widespread Pain Index will be scored from 0-19, and Symptom Severity will be scored from 0 to 12.
 Higher score connotes higher severity of nociplastic pain.

 Time frame: Baseline and post-week 5 treatment